deschler/django-modeltranslation/docs/modeltranslation/admin.rst

 .. _translationadmin_in_combination_with_other_admin_classes:

 TranslationAdmin in combination with other admin classes
 --------------------------------------------------------

 If there already exists a custom admin class for a translated model and you don't want or can't edit that class directly there is another solution.

-Taken the News example let's say there is a ``NewsAdmin`` class defined by the News app itself.
+Taken the news example let's say there is a ``NewsAdmin`` class defined by the news app itself.
 This app is not yours or you don't want to touch it at all.
 In the most common case you simply make use of Python's support for multiple inheritance like this: